San7o/Brenta-Engine/docs/DESIGN.md

 # Design

-I could tell you that the Brenta engine was perfectly designed, with a clear vision from its inception, with a beautiful and powerful API that makes programming truly enjoyable.
-Except the fact that it would be a lie.
-I do not mean that I don't find the current design and API beautiful and fun - I think Brenta is a powerful engine - but its development has been more iterative than meticulously designed.
-I rewrote huge parts of the engine many many times, to the point where I am not scared to do big refactoring anymore - that is just routine - and I know I am deemed to repeat this process again.
-But through these many refactoring, the API reached a point where all objects work well together and you can reason about them through what I call the "architecture" or "design" of the engine.
-This is what I aim to describe in this documents.

 Game engines are complex pieces of software.
 They provide an interface to define logic, render graphics, and access system resources like